Overview

 Service description

-The Specialist Autism Team (SAT) is a multi-disciplinary team committed to improving the quality and care for people who are autistic.
-The team provide post-diagnostic support to autistic people aged 14 and upwards, including adults.
+The Specialist Autism Team (SAT) is a multi-disciplinary team committed to supporting Autistic people, their families and other professionals to understand their Autism-related needs and make suitable adjustments to their care and support.
+The team provides support to autistic people aged 14 and upwards, including adults.

-The team will focus on early intervention and work to put in place the right package of respectful care and support to prevent admissions to psychiatric hospitals, wherever possible.
-The team will also work closely with partner organisations such as education providers and social services to provide holistic care and more support where it is needed.
+The team will also work closely with partner organisations such as education providers and social services where necessary to provide holistic care and support where it is needed.

-First assessments may be done initially by Attend Anywhere – virtual video conference.
+First assessments may be conducted by video call.

 The team offers a range of care and support, as set out below: